rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 Analytic/synthetic distinction
 --------------------------------------------------------------------------------

-### Definitions
+### Introduction

 -   Locke
     -   *An Essay Concerning Human Understanding* (1689)
 -   Kant
     -   *Critique of Pure Reason* (1781)
--   Carnap
-    -   Empiricism semantics and ontology [^Carnap1950a]
-    -   internal vs external questions
+    -   TODO: 2x2 figure *a priori/a posteriori* vs analytic/synthetic.
+    -   Are there synthetic a priori statements?
+Kant thinks so.

 Kant in his *Critique of Pure Reason* (1781):